 Asynchronous Message Processing

 The AMPS Python client also supports an interface that allows you to process messages asynchronously.
 In this case, you add a message handler to the method call.
 The client object returns the command ID of the subscribe command once the server has acknowledged that the command has been processed.
 As messages arrive, the client calls your message handler directly on the background thread.
 This can be an advantage for some applications.
 For example, if your application is highly multithreaded and copies message data to a work queue processed by multiple threads, there may be a performance benefit to enqueuing work directly from the background thread.
-See Understanding Threading for a discussion of threading considerations, including considerations for message handlers.
+See for a discussion of threading considerations, including considerations for message handlers.

 As with the simple, synchronous interface, the AMPS client provides both convenience methods and methods that use a Command